theburningmonk/production-ready-serverless-verdant/18_X-ray/README.md

 const AWS = AWSXRay.captureAWS(require('aws-sdk'))
 ```

-3. Repeat step 2 for
+3. Repeat step 2 for `functions/search-restaurants.js`

-* `functions/place-order.js`

-* `functions/search-restaurants.js`

-* `functions/notify-restaurant.js`

 4. Deploy the project

 `npm run sls -- deploy -s dev -r us-east-1`

-5. Load up the landing page, and place an order.
-Then head to the X-Ray console and see what you get now.
+5. Load up the landing page, then head to the X-Ray console and see what you get now.

 ![](/images/mod21-004.png)